rajuhemadri/n3c_cohort-1/README.md

 # n3c_cohort
-Public-facing dashboard characterizing the N3C cohort and collaborative participants.
+Public-facing dashboard characterizing the N3C cohort and collaborative participants and institutions.